-Transport incubators are classified for purposes of this standard into two classes, on the basis of the temperature variable which is controlled.
-Included within the scope of this standard are air temperature control (ATC) transport infant incubators and infant temperature control (ITC) transport infant incubators.
+Infant incubators are divided for purposes of this standard into two classes, on the basis of the temperature variable that is controlled.
+Included within the scope of this standard are AIR TEMPERATURE CONTROL (ATC) infant incubators and INFANT TEMPERATURE CONTROL (ITC) infant incubators.